Page 1 of 1

 How the Module will be Taught and what will be the Learning Experiences of the Students:

-This is a five-week competency-based module.
-It will be delivered on-campus through a mix of case studies, on-campus lectures, classroom-based workshops, teamwork projects, and individual projects.
+This competency-based module will be delivered on-campus through a mix of case studies, on-campus lectures, classroom-based workshops, teamwork projects, and individual projects.
 Students will engage with fellow learners and tutors in classroom-based workshops and group assignments.
 All the lecturers involved are experienced researchers who will draw from their research expertise to develop and facilitate a transformative learning experience where students will learn from each other and will be guided to apply the concepts learnt in lectures to specific real-life case studies that address several UN SDGs.
 The plurality of disciplinary backgrounds and nationalities/cultural backgrounds of lecturers and students, as well as the participatory learning approach employed during workshops and tutorials will enable the implementation of a flexible, inclusive, active, and applied teaching and learning approach.
 The learning experience will be technology-enhanced using Brightspace and various software packages and tools (Endnote, PowerPoint...).
 Major focus will be placed into the provision of specific feedback to students to foster a flexible and agile learning experience through ongoing reflection of strong points and areas where improvement is needed.

 Research Findings Incorporated in to the Syllabus (If Relevant):